fabriciozuck/fabriciozuck/README.md

 <img align="right" width="300" src="https://media2.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=ecf05e472hoaqmk7n6qpt5d6q8as61s47af426a68mbbl53h&rid=giphy.gif&ct=g" />

 <p align="left">
-  Hello there!
-I’m a programming, technology lover, software developer and <strong>brazilian</strong>.<br>
-  Focused on the <strong>JavaScript</strong> and <strong>TypeScript</strong> stack, always looking for solutions and knowledge to share with the Open-source world and collaborate with the entire Dev Community.
+  I am a programmer passionate about technology and always looking for new challenges.
+I have experience in several programming languages, including Java, Python and JavaScript, I am enthusiastic about new technologies and I always try to stay on top of the latest trends and news in the market.
+If you are interested in working together or simply want to know more about my projects, feel free to take a look at my Github and get in touch with me.
 </p>

 <!--